University Codes of Misconduct

 Students who are brought up on legal charges while attending Arizona State University (ASU), University of Arizona (UofA), Northern Arizona University (NAU), or any Arizona university risk their academic careers, not to mention any opportunities to pursue positions in their field of choice later in life.
 Notably, there are ways to avoid going to court if a student faces charges of misconduct.

-A Chandler defense lawyer could help students explore diversion programs offered by the attending prosecution.
+A Gilbert defense lawyer could help students explore diversion programs offered by the attending prosecution.
 These programs still require accused and convicted students to participate in community service programs, as applicable, but they also limit the impact that the aforementioned charges have on a student’s career.
 Students who participate in division programs will not have their convictions noted on their permanent records.
 In turn, these parties will retain their ability to pursue careers in their chosen field, provided they also abide by a university’s specific sanctions.

 Accusations of student or criminal misconduct can ruin your academic career.
 Fortunately, you do not have to resign yourself to these consequences.